polsommer/stationapiv2.2/README.md

 Under the hood this target simply calls the same `cmake -S . -B build` and `cmake --build build` commands shown above, but it preserves the familiar command name for older deployment guides.
+The wrapper performs a quick check before invoking CMake and stops early with a clear error if `externals/udplibrary` is missing so you know to copy the proprietary library over before retrying.

 To remove build artifacts created by either approach, run: